mahouboy23/IB-notes/Points.md

 ### Literary Work - "The House on Mango Street" by Sandra Cisneros

-#### Themes Explored:

-1. **Poverty and Housing Instability**

-    - Constant family movement and unstable housing.
-    - Impact of poverty on familial relationships and aspirations.
-2. **Education as a Pathway to Escape Poverty**

-    - Esperanza's aspirations for education and writing.
-    - Education depicted as a means to break the cycle of poverty.
-3. **Impact on Familial Relationships and Community Dynamics**

-    - Observations on the struggles of Esperanza's family and the broader community.
-    - Interconnectedness of poverty's impact on social relationships.

 #### Key Analysis Points:

 - **Poverty's Portrayal in the Novel**